Double affine Hecke algebras and congruence groups: Affine root systems

-In \cite{vdLHom}*{Corollary 2.11} a smaller set of relations that need to be imposed in the algebraic description of $\A(\Wdaff)$ is identified. \begin{Prop} The double affine Artin group $\A({\Wdaff})$ is generated by the affine Artin group $\A(W)$ and the lattice $\Q_X$ such that the following relations are satisfied for $0\leq i \leq n$ and $1\leq j\leq n$ \begin{enumerate}[label={\alph*)}] \item For any pair of indices $(i,j)$ such that $2r_{ji}=-(\a_j^\vee,\a_i)$, with $r_{ji}$ a non-negative integer we have
+In \cite{vdLHom}*{Corollary 2.11} a smaller set of relations that need to be imposed in the algebraic description of $\Atilde(R)$ is identified. \begin{Prop} The double affine Artin group $\Atilde(R)$ is generated by the affine Artin group $\A(R)$, the lattice $\Q_X$, and the element $X_\d$ such that the following relations are satisfied for $0\leq i \leq n$ and $1\leq j\leq n$ \begin{enumerate}[label={\alph*)}] \item For any pair of indices $(i,j)$ such that $2r_{ji}=-(\a_j^\vee,\a_i)$, with $r_{ji}$ a non-negative integer we have

 where $\mu_j=\a_j^\vee+r_{ji}\a_i^\vee$; note that $(\mu_j,\a_i)=0$; \item For any pair of indices $(i,j)$ such that $2r_{ji}+1=-(\a_j^\vee,\a_i)$, with $r_{ji}$ a non-negative integer we have

 where $\mu_j=\a_j^\vee+r_{ji}\a_i^\vee$; note that $(\mu_j,\a_i)=-1$; \item $X_{\d}$ is central. \end{enumerate} \end{Prop}